AnimalStudio-Official/Knit2/docs/middleware.md

 # Middleware

-Knit's networking layer uses the [Comm](https://sleitnick.github.io/RbxUtil/api/Comm/) module internally, which allows for middleware to be introduced at both the inbound and outbound level.
+Crystal's networking layer uses the [Comm](https://sleitnick.github.io/RbxUtil/api/Comm/) module internally, which allows for middleware to be introduced at both the inbound and outbound level.
 For example, if a service had a client method called `GetMoney(player)`, and the client called that method, your service would then fire that function.
 If there is any inbound middleware on the server, the inbound middleware would fire _before_ `GetMoney` is fired.
 And the outbound middleware would fire _after_ GetMoney is fired.

 Middleware can be used to both transform inbound/outbound arguments, and also decide to drop requests/responses.
 This is useful for many use-cases, such as automatically serializing/deserializing complex data types over the network, or sanitizing incoming data.

 Middleware can be added on both the server and client, and affects functions and signals.
-Middleware can either be added at the Knit global level, or per service.
+Middleware can either be added at the Crystal global level, or per service.

 ## Usage

-Middleware is added when Knit is started: `Knit.Start({Middleware = {Inbound = {...}, Outbound = {...}}})` _or_ on each service.
+Middleware is added when Crystal is started: `Crystal.Start({Middleware = {Inbound = {...}, Outbound = {...}}})` _or_ on each service.
 Each "middleware" item in the tables is a function.
 On the client, this function takes an array table containing all the arguments passed along.
 On the server, it is nearly the same, except the first argument before the arguments table is the player.

 Each function should return a boolean, indicating whether or not to continue to the request/response.
 If `false`, an optional variadic list of items can be returned, which will be returned back to the caller (essentially a short-circuit, but still returning data).